-The Kāpiti Coast has a rich heritage in food production with the District once a major source of vegetables, berry-fruit, meat, dairy and other primary produce for the Wellington market and beyond.
+The Kāpiti Coast has a rich heritage in food production with the District once a major source of vegetables, berry-fruit, meat, dairy and other produce for the Wellington market and beyond.

 Some of New Zealand's most successful food and beverage brands first established in Kāpiti - eventually selling to larger competitors.
-In most of those cases, purchasers of these businesses have relocated production from the District, in order to achieve economies as part of their wider operations.
+In most of those cases, purchasers have relocated production from the District, in order to achieve economies as part of their wider operations.